helmedeiros/markup-svc/docs/architecture/decisions/0035-decision-event-contract.md

 ## Status

-Proposed — lock the schema for `markup.decision.v1`, emit it as a dedicated structured-log event from the access-log middleware (reading the same `decisionLogEntry` already populated by the `/decide` handler), running in parallel with the existing `markup-server.access` event until a follow-on access-log-slimming ADR removes the duplicated decision attrs.
-Operator confirmation needed on the parallel-emission migration shape and on the resolved field set (Decision section) before this ADR flips to Accepted.
+Accepted — lock the schema for `markup.decision.v1`.
+The event emits from the access-log middleware (reading the same `decisionLogEntry` already populated by the `/decide` handler), running in parallel with the existing `markup-server.access` event until a follow-on access-log-slimming ADR removes the duplicated decision attrs. `decision_id` is a 32-character hex-encoded 128-bit random ID minted from `crypto/rand`; the format is documented as opaque for downstream consumers so the implementation can swap to ULID or UUID later without a schema bump.

 ## Context